 The more words you have in your vocabulary, the more precisely you can express yourself.

 You'll find a wonderful collection of fun ways to increase your word power here.

 Get audio books for your car or ipod.
 Fill your mind with positivity expressed in the best of language.

-Do you want to help a child grow in self confidence and learn to 'voice' themselves powerfully and positively in the world?
+Do you want to help a child grow in self confidence and learn to "voice" themselves powerfully and positively in the world?

-Would you like a free e-book classic?
-James Allen's 'As a Man Thinketh' is widely regarded as a major influence in the development of contemporary self-improvement regimes, including Norman Vincent Peale's 'The Power of Positive Thinking'.
+James Allen's "As a Man Thinketh" is widely regarded as a major influence in the development of contemporary self-improvement regimes, including Norman Vincent Peale's "The Power of Positive Thinking".
 The core of his teaching is: What you think, you become.
 You can download 'As a Man Thinketh' here.
 It's small and easily read.